 Here you will find answers to the frequently asked questions that we have been receiving during the implementation.

 - How do I login?

-Login to MyHR (AFAS Online) via the employee portal or via myhr.utwente.nl.
+Login to MyHR (AFAS Online) via the list of web applications on the Service Portal or directly via myhr.utwente.nl.
 Use your UT email address and password.
 Please note: we use Multi-Factor Authentication (MFA).
 Go to utwente.nl/lisa to find out more.
 (If you logged in to a different application using MFA earlier in the day, this extra authentication step is not required for MyHR.)

 - Who should I ask if I have questions?

 In order to provide support to everyone at the University, key users have been appointed for the faculties and services.
 Key users are your first stop for any questions, problems or feedback.
 The key users are listed in the table below.
 In addition, you can go the MyHR homepage and send your question via 'Ask HR'.

 - I have a question about authorisation.
 Who should I contact?